In the world of CNC machining, precise measurements are what we do, often to .001”.

-Leading Indicators vs. Lagging Indicators
+Leading Indicators vs. Lagging Indicators in CNC Machining

-When you think of a CNC machine shop, you may immediately think of production floor KPIs: how efficiently machines are running, actual throughput versus projected, or percentage of pieces that are defects.
+When you think of a CNC machine shop, you may first think of production floor KPIs: how efficiently machines are running, actual throughput versus projected, or percentage of pieces that are defects.
 Those are all worthy KPIs, yet there should be more measuring going on, both in leading and lagging indicators.

-KPIs: Who Should Really Care?
+Manufacturing KPIs: Who Should Really Care?

 A focus on safety means that labor issues won’t delay products and that legal matters driven by safety concerns won’t interrupt product availability.
 Perhaps most important of all: there’s an alignment of cultures; putting people at the center of processes elevates the integrity of the relationship.